-Rash Treatment Specialist Q&A
+Rash Treatment Doctor Q&A

 Table of Contents:

 Anytime you develop a rash, no matter how big or small, it can feel violating and invasive.
 As such, we understand the impulse to seek urgent medical attention when you notice a rash developing!
-When this happens, our medical experts and professionals are here for you at UCare Urgent Care to provide swift and effective treatment.
+When this happens, our medical experts and professionals are here for you at UCare Urgent Care and Walk-In Clinic to provide swift and effective treatment.

 For most skin rashes, urgent care clinics can accurately diagnose the cause of the rash and provide expert treatment for it.
 However, if your rash occurs with potentially life-threatening complications, you should go directly to your nearest emergency room, as urgent care clinics are not adequately equipped to treat life-threatening medical emergencies.
 If your skin rash exhibits any of the following symptoms, it could have life-threatening complications: